-Apple introduced an easy-to-access website Privacy Report in the updated Safari browser.
+With attention to privacy, Apple’s browser lets you view website Privacy Report with a tap.
 And the details you’ll find in the Privacy Report are more informative than you might expect.
 Here, we’ll show you how to view the website Privacy Report and the information you’ll find.

 Intelligent Tracking Prevention in Safari

 Apple uses what’s called Intelligent Tracking Prevention in Safari.
 You may have read some of our articles on the feature like those listed below.
-In a nutshell, Intelligent Tracking Prevention uses on-device learning to limit tracking of Safari users by the websites and search engines they visit.
+In a nutshell, Intelligent Tracking Prevention uses on-device learning to limit the tracking of Safari users by the websites and search engines they visit.

-The feature is used on iOS and macOS, was implemented in 2017 and, of course, is part of the Privacy Report implementation with iOS 14 and iPadOS 14.
+The feature is used on iOS and macOS, and is part of the Privacy Report implementation with iOS 14, iPadOS 14, macOS Big Sur, and later.

 Here are some useful posts from iDB on Intelligent Tracking Prevention in Safari:

 - Another privacy-related Apple ad focuses on Safari’s anti-tracking measures